cliss/camel/README.md

     Image: http://somehost.com/someimage.png

     This is a *test post* entitled "@@Title@@".

+Note, however, that MultiMarkdown's support for multiline metadata is not supported.
+Each metadata item must be wholly contained on its own line.

 ### Link Posts
 As of version 1.3, link posts are supported.
 To create a link post, simply add a `Link`